brooklynrail/brooklynrail-platform/content/events/2020/10/on-the-black-art-library-asmaa-walton-with-alexis-assam-jasmine-weber.md

   - person: jasmine-weber
     event_bio: "Jasmine Weber is a writer, editor, and visual artist focused on Black art histories and visual culture.
-As Hyperallergic’s news editor, she reports on art workers’ challenging power dynamics in the arts sector and recent efforts to carve out a more equitable future for the creative industries and beyond. "
+As Hyperallergic’s news editor, she reports on the challenging power dynamics of art workers in the arts sector and recent efforts to carve out a more equitable future for the creative industries and beyond. "
     related_links:
       - url: http://www.jasmineweber.com
         text: "To learn more about Jasmine's work "